dbascode/dbascode/README.md

 DbAsCode is plugin-driven and most of the functionality is implemented in plugins.
 There are some very basic common configuration options.

-Configuration consists of DbObjects and their properties.
-Properties can contain scalars, arrays, objects, and another DbObjects.
+The configuration consists of DbObjects and their properties.
+Properties can contain scalars, arrays, objects, and other DbObjects.
 For example, a table may contain some scalar properties like table comment and default encoding.
-It also contain a list of columns.
-In this case we can represent the table as an instance of a DbObject with scalar properties `comment` and `encoding`, and with an array property `columns` which contains columns (which are also DbObject instances).
+It also contains a list of columns.
+In this case, we can represent the table as an instance of a DbObject with scalar properties `comment` and `encoding`, and with an array property `columns` which contains columns (which are also DbObject instances).